OMerkel/UCThello/README.md

 explored siblings.
 Widening the search tree is then favored over deepening.
 Critics could be that randomness of Monte-Carlo methods is reduced if applied.

+In UCThello the select child step implements the UCT algorithm.
+The UCB related code is part of the _UctNode.prototype.selectChild_ function.

-UCThello implements to favor early _Selection_ of a traversed node on any unexplored (or unexamined) child existing.
+Additionally UCThello implements to favor early _Selection_ of a traversed node on any unexplored (or unexamined) child existing.
 Such an unexplored (or unexamined) child is preferred over continuing traversing any explored node.